 The used market for BEVs is likely to remain extremely complex for some time.
-The high prices which were fuelled by extremely strong demand in the middle section of last year are a distant memory; increased used volume and a multitude of issues impacting demand combined to bring the 'perfect storm', resulting in the eye-watering decreases in used values in recent months, with many models falling in value by -30% to -40%.
+The high prices which were fuelled by extremely strong demand in the middle section of last year are a distant memory; increased used volume and a multitude of issues impacting demand combined to bring the 'perfect storm', resulting in the eye-watering decreases in used values in the past year, with several models falling in value by more than -40% and a handful more than -50%.
 It was not a surprise that values came down.
-If anything, the most surprising element was just how long values had remained strong during 2022, but the speed of reduction was brutal.
-In recent weeks, many models have continued to stabilise or increase slightly in value as the used market starts to normalise - overall, price reductions for BEVs at 36/60 in August were slightly favourable to both petrol and diesel.
+If anything, the most surprising element was just how long values had remained strong during 2022, but the speed of reduction some months ago was brutal.
+In the past couple of months, many models have continued to stabilise or increase slightly in value as the used market starts to normalise - overall, price reductions for BEVs at 36/60 in August were slightly favourable to both petrol and diesel and September's advantage is set to be at least +1.2%.